gesistsa/rio/README.md

 The core advantage of **rio** is that it makes assumptions that the user is probably willing to make.
 Eight of these are important:

  1. **rio** uses the file extension of a file name to determine what kind of file it is.
 This is the same logic used by Windows OS, for example, in determining what application is associated with a given file type.
 By removing the need to manually match a file type (which a beginner may not recognize) to a particular import or export function, **rio** allows almost all common data formats to be read with the same function.
+And if a file extension is incorrect, users can force a particular import method by specifying the `format` argument.
 Other packages do this as well, but **rio** aims to be more complete and more consistent than each:

    - [**reader**](https://cran.r-project.org/package=reader) handles certain text formats and R binary files
    - [**io**](https://cran.r-project.org/package=io) offers a set of custom formats